Achsion/rusty-timetracker/README.md

 ## Future plans

+- [ ] Adding pictures to this README
 - [ ] Adding a forgotten break over the UI
 - [ ] Splitting the logged time data in more convenient structures:
   - [ ] Having a separate log file, with each day as its own entry